samuelsilva/Angular-Leaflet-OpenStreetMap/README.md

 - [Leaflet](https://leafletjs.com/)

 ## BASIC INSTALLATIONS
-TODO LIST
+TODO LIST <br />
-[] Write the step by step of the project installations:
+- [ ] Write the step by step of the project installations:
-[] -> Angular Material
+- [ ] -> Angular Material
-[] -> Angular Material/Navigation
+- [ ] -> Angular Material/Navigation
-[] -> Leaflet/
+- [ ] -> Leaflet/
-[] Create an API NodeJS that import the points from an existent System [] Create the service to link the API with this system
+- [ ] Create an API NodeJS that import the points from an existent System
+- [ ] Create the service to link the API with this system

   npm install @angular/material <br>
   npm install @angular/material@15.2.9<br>